myvimways/myvimways.github.io/README.md

 - install the [dependencies](https://yarnpkg.com/lang/en/docs/installing-dependencies/) (run `yarn`)
 - run `sudo gulp`
   - if you get this kind of trouble `you Have Already Activated...` look [here](https://wholesome-sj.github.io/2019-07-15-jeklly-page-gem-errors-handling-%27you-have-already-activated%27) and do e.g. `sudo gem uninstall liquid`
-- if it works, you will find your page at `http://localhost:3000`
+- if it works, you will find your pages at `http://localhost:3000`

 ## Credits